Consumer medicine information

 • medicines used in thyroid replacement therapy

-• certain medicines used to treat tuberculosis, such as isoniazid
+• certain antibiotics used to treat tuberculosis, such as isoniazid

 • certain medicines used to treat asthma, such as salbutamol or terbutaline

-• certain medicines used to treat people with growth disorders and tumours, such as octreotide
+• certain medicines used to treat epilepsy, such as phenytoin.

 How to use HUMULIN